 Subsection D. The Executive Committee shall retain the right of review and the right to repudiate or veto the action or actions of any officer, committee, person or group acting for or in the name of the Academy.

 Section 2.
-The Program Committee shall consist of a Chairperson, the Chairpersons of the Sections, the Affiliated and the Participating societies, the Chairperson of the Collegiate Academy, and the Chairperson of the Junior Academy.
+The Program Committee shall consist of a Chairperson, the Chairpersons of the Sections, the Affiliated and the Participating societies, and the Chairperson of the Collegiate Academy.
 The Program Committee shall be responsible for development of the program for the Annual Meeting and for publication of the Proceedings of that meeting.

 Section 3.
 The Policy Committee shall consist of one representative from each of the colleges and universities located in Nebraska.
 These representatives shall be designated by the chief administrative officers of the respective colleges and universities and approved by the Executive Committee.
 The Policy Committee shall act as an advisory body to the Executive Committee in matters pertaining to the general policies of the Academy.